 There are a number of ways you can get involved with EWB-Ireland.
 We welcome students and professionals alike.
 You don’t even have to be an engineer!
 EWB-Ireland welcomes anyone who is interested in the role technology has to play in international development and disaster relief.

 All the openings at Engineers without Borders are unpaid volunteer positions.
-We dedicate our free time to improving life in developing countries while gaining experience in humanitarian engineering.
+We dedicate our free time to achieving resilient communities while gaining experience in humanitarian engineering.
 Our only expectation is that you dedicate the amount of free time you feel comfortable with.

 Here are some of ways you can get involved: